Claude Monet - the life of an artist

 Drawing / Painting Tutorials to enhance your Claude Monet Day

-Why not show your classes our drawing and painting tutorial videos, especially designed for children.
+Why not show enhance your art lessons with our easy drawing and painting tutorial videos, especially designed for children.
 All the basic steps are covered; sketching, measuring, tonal drawing, shading and painting in a simple step by step approach.
-Before you know it, they will be drawing and painting landscapes like Claude Monet – wonderfully.
+Before you know it they will be drawing and painting landscapes with all the panache of Claude Monet himself.

 How to organise a Claude Monet art day/workshop

 Set the task of the children drawing their own landscape based on their drawings from the art videos.
 Or better still, take them outside and get them to draw a real landscape.

-In the afternoon show the landscape painting videos, and let them sketch out their idea from the morning before painting their picture.
+In the afternoon show the landscape painting videos to the children, and let them sketch out their idea from the morning before painting their picture.
 Alternatively, using their sketch of the landscape from the morning session, let children use their sketch as reference and paint directly onto a sheet of paper.

 * Children will require sketchbooks, or at least 3 sheets of A3 paper for the drawing workshop – you may need more paper if the children are watching a number of videos

-* For the painting sessions children will need a paper plate each for colour mixing and one between two for the paint.
+* For the painting sessions children will need a paper plate each for colour mixing and one paper plate between two for the paint.
 They will need an A3 or (be bold A2) sized sheet of cartridge paper to paint on.
 Perhaps get the kids to stand when they are painting.

 * Colours required are blue, red, yellow, dark brown and white.
 All colours can be mixed from these.